maoshouse/interest-bucket/README.md

 **Front-end** - Ember.js using ember-cli in particular along with Bootstrap 3.

 **Back-end** - Firebase will be the data store.
 Since resources and data-structure can be modeled in Ember, having to write a server-side app can be avoided entirely for a use-case like this one.
-Down the road I'd consider using my Evernote account as the backend, since I already collect and organize much of my web and knowledge consumption there anyway.
+I'd also consider using Google Spreadsheets or my Evernote account as the backend.

 **Hosting** - Heroku for deploying the Ember app.
 Put it directly on S3 is also an option.